Empire Style Interior Design - Guide for Modern Homes

 -

 The Empire style is highly structured, favoring balance and symmetry.
 Arrange your seating arrangements, side tables, or decor in pairs wherever possible.
-Mirrored setups in living rooms or on mantels foster a sense of harmonious, intentional design that feels truly timeless.
+Mirrored setups in living rooms or on mantels create a sense of harmonious, intentional design that feels truly timeless.

 -

-Architectural details like intricate crown molding, ceiling medallions, and wall paneling bring Empire energy to any room.
+Architectural details like detailed crown molding, ceiling medallions, and wall paneling bring Empire energy to any room.
 If you rent or want a DIY version, adhesive moldings and peel-and-stick panels can provide the look with less commitment.
 Keep trims painted in crisp white for contrast against deeper wall colors.

 -